kristianb21/connect4js/readme.md

-Version 1.0
+Version: 1.0

-Connect 4 in HTML,CSS, and JavaScript by Kristian Brito
+Author: Kristian Brito

 Instructions:
 1) Grab a partner to challenge, a nearby colleague will do.